sami-byteX/Task-Manager-Project/LEARNING_GUIDE.md

 # Task Manager Project — Complete Learning Guide for Beginners

-This guide explains your Task Manager project so you can understand every concept, explain it in interviews, and extend it confidently.
+This guide explains your Task Manager project so you can understand every concept,  and extend it confidently.
 It is written for someone new to Django and backend development.

 ---